Hand surgery

 Hand surgeries for all types of conditions

 While most hand and arm conditions can be treated without surgery, surgery is sometimes the best treatment to help you feel like yourself again.
 Our hand surgeons have extensive training to work with patients who are trying to relieve pain, improve function, or manage chronic hand and arm conditions.
-We’ll guide you to the hand surgery that will work best for you and make sure you know what to expect at every step.
+We’ll guide you to the type of hand surgery that will work best for you and make sure you know what to expect at every step.

 At TRIA, we perform many of our hand surgeries as outpatient procedures in our specially designed hand procedure rooms, including carpal tunnel release and trigger finger release surgeries.
 Here, you’ll get the same exceptional care while saving time and money.
 Our team of hand surgeons can help you with everything from a broken bone to carpal tunnel syndrome.